 This post contains affiliate links, we may receive commissions on purchases made using our links at no extra cost to you.
 Thank you for your support!

 OUR TOP PICK

-With a multimedia edition that includes a paperback copy, the full five hour audiobook and lifetime access to the author’s renowned Book Owners’ Website with private video library and EC tools, Go Diaper Free is a great place to start.
+With a multimedia edition that includes a paperback copy, digital copy (easy to read on your phone), and a full five hour audiobook!
+This edition includes access to private video library, printables and access to a support group to help you succeed and answer any questions.
+Go Diaper Free is a great place to start.

 You’ll pay less than the cost of attending a live demonstration or parenting class, and still learn EC as a hands-on process, which Olson argues is the best way to learn, claiming this natural alternative to Pampers frees you from diaper dependence.